 - ½ cup of sour cream

-- In a soup pot, fry the bacon until crisp and set aside.
+- In a 4-quart pot, fry the bacon until crisp and set aside.
 Reserve 2 tablespoon of the bacon fat.

-- Add the onion and sauté until translucent.
+- Add the chopped onion and sauté in the bacon fat until translucent.

-- Add the garlic and continue cooking just soft.
+- Then add the garlic and continue cooking until just soft.

-- Add the tomato paste, water or chicken stock, and spices.
+- Next add the tomato paste, chicken or vegetable stock, and spices.

 - Stir well until fully combined and allow the soup to simmer.
 After about 20 minutes add the cheddar cheese and heavy cream.

 - Continue to cook and stir allowing the cheese to melt completely and thicken the soup, about 10 more minutes.

 - Once the soup is done, serve into bowls and garnish with a dollop of sour cream, top this with cheddar cheese, bacon, and sprinkle of red pepper flakes.

 - Store leftovers in the refrigerator for up to 5 days.